 No. While there are some whole-of-government or cross agency standing offer/panel type arrangements in place for specific goods or services, there is no Government prequalification system for goods and services suppliers.
 If you would like to be included in the purchasing process it is important that government buyers know who you are and what you provide.
 See How to get known for more information.

-Yes.
+Some.
 The Government prequalifies building and construction consultants in a variety of fields/categories.
 Prequalification is recommended if you are seeking to offer services to the government for any building or engineering projects as, where relevant categories exist, agencies are required to use only prequalified consultants.
-For further information see Registering for Business.
+For further information see our Prequalification section.

 Building and construction contractors